TRAINING FOR NEW LECTORS

 Being Human (and Christian) in a Post-Shooting World

-A discussion on how to hold onto the faith when evil and fear seem to overwhelm us.
+Discussion on how to hold onto the faith when evil and fear seem to overwhelm us.
 How do we continue to show up to Mass, to work, and live daily life with strength and fidelity, even when fear is all we feel?

-Fr.
+SPEAKERS: Fr.
 Joel Barstad, Fr.
 Anthony of the Transfiguration, Fr.
-Julius LuleTriumph of the Heart: Companionship in the Darkest Places
+Julius Lule12:30 pm

 If you wish to support this event, DONATE HERE.